swl10/pyslet/doc/odatav2_customexample.rst

 The critical step here is the last line where we *bind* our custom collection class to the 'Files' entity set.
-From this point on, calls to the DAL API for the File entity set will be routed to our collection class.
+From this point on, calls to the DAL API for the File entity set will be routed to our collection class, not the default implementation.
 What do we need to do to handle them?

 Writing our Custom Entity Collection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~